Addressing the videos that have gone viral regarding children screaming and crying over not wanting to be forced to eat certain vegetable items.

 I have two friends who have autistic children.
 I double-dare anyone to try that gig.
 Both these parents and these children are very brave to be doing this dance with one another.
 Before you judge, adopt an autistic child without doping them up to the point they become zombies all the while being a stay-at-home parent.

 Also, anyone who has a basic understanding of human nature might know that incest and general childhood/infant sexual abuse might be more common since incest especially is unlikely to be reported.
 No statistic can ever be accurate or even close to reality when it comes to infant/toddler/child sex abuse.
 Behind closed doors, sexually abused children are being forced to engage and perform sexual favors for the very people who they thought would protect them from abuse to just to be betrayed and their world, shattered.
 This can cause some children to lose trust in people and do everything they can to feel in control again.
 In these videos we see people trying to push children to eat their vegetables and this can create a flashback to an event in the past where they might have been forced to do something that is even more abusive.
 And I cannot apologize for saying this because we are adults here, aren’t we?
 And it’s about time we find the strength and the courage to start having this dialogue.
 Just like we think a child should eat a green bean, we adults need to start facing the ugly parts of life.
 These kids might be filled with rage, shame, terror, helplessness, powerlessness, fear and sadness.
 They generally have NO outlet or support for these feelings.
 If you have ever wondered why a child is having a fit over what appears to be “nothing” and they are not autistic, consider they might have been abused by a parent, sibling, babysitter, at an orphanage, by a foster home parent, daycare center, distant relative or at school and using a trivial situation to let some of the pain OUT.
+There is also a good possibility of past live trauma bleeding into this lifetime that they need to feel about.
+Maybe it’s modern medicine?
+Maybe it’s birth trauma?
 I believe getting upset over “spilled milk” is an attempt to release emotions — even though it has nothing to do with “spilled milk”.

-People do not get upset over petty matters unless the petty matter is symbolic of a traumatic situation in the past.
+People do not get upset over petty matters unless the petty matter is symbolic of a traumatic situation in the past or a past lifetime.
 We don’t need a degree in Child Psychology to know this is just the basic nature of humans.
 The body wants to heal and this is how our bodies attempt to let go….

 Far fetched reasoning?
 Absolutely not.